-Though many people board planes with butterflies in their stomach most flights do, of course, begin and end without issue.
-Human error, lack of maintenance, and equipment malfunction all occur in the air but they aren’t your only risk; runway incursions lead to accidents on the ground as well.
+Though many people board planes with butterflies in their stomachs, most flights do, of course, begin and end without issue.
+Human error, lack of maintenance, and equipment malfunction all occur in the air, but they aren’t your only risk.
+Runway incursions lead to accidents on the ground as well.
 When negligence leads to injury, Auger & Auger’s Columbia aviation accident attorney is ready to fight on your behalf.

-The FAA’s statistics show there were 8 Category A/B runway incursions recorded in 2017, 19 in 2016, and 15 in 2015.
+The FAA’s statistics show that eight Category A/B runway incursions were recorded in 2017, 19 in 2016, and 15 in 2015.
 Of those 42 incursions, 18 involved commercial aircraft.
 The FAA divides runway incursions into four categories:

 Category A – collisions were only narrowly avoided;

 Category B – there would have been a collision if there had not been time-sensitive evasive or corrective action taken;